Enbayft/Random-AL-Stuff/Analysis.md

 ## Initial HP Pool Clear Time Analysis

 We will assume a collective enemy health pool of 100,000.
 This pool will be split into light/medium/heavy armor proportionally four times.
 We assume that the CAs will focus on the light enemies first and then move to medium and finally to heavy.
-We will ignore any fleet composiition for this initial analysis.
+We will ignore any fleet composition for this initial analysis.
 Pierce or burn will also be ignored.